alexanderaleskin/telegram_django_bot/README.rst

      if __name__ == '__main__':
          main()

-For versions 20.x or higher of python-telegram-bot would be like this
+For versions 20.x or higher of python-telegram-bot would be like this:

 .. code-block:: python

     from telegram.ext import ApplicationBuilder
     import os, django
     from telegram.request import HTTPXRequest